-I wished that there were a podcast, blog, website, school any place that I could go and be able to get information about all the things we as special needs parents need and want to know.
-How to get the right services for my daughter, what are the available services out there, what research has been done for autism, what drugs do what for seizures, why isn’t my daughter talking yet, why does she wake up 8 times a night, what do I do during a meltdown, how will I ever take my child out in public without her running away, can my child go to school and if so, what does that look like.
+I wished that there was a podcast, blog, website, school any place that I could go and be able to get information about all the things we as special needs parents need and want to know.
+How to get the right services for my daughter, what available services are out there, what research has been done for autism, what drugs do what for seizures, why isn’t my daughter talking yet, why does she wake up 8 times a night, what do I do during a meltdown, how will I ever take my child out in public without her running away, can my child go to school and if so, what does that look like?

 I also struggled with my own health.
 I found that I wasn’t eating right, I wasn’t getting any sleep, never being able to leave my daughter to have a few minutes alone with my husband or other children.
-I was depressed and angry and stressed and overwhelmed.
-My friendships were suffering, I was in over my head and in complete and total agony.
+I was depressed, angry, stressed, and overwhelmed.
+My friendships were suffering, I was in over my head, and in complete and total agony.

 I am starting this podcast because I was given this incredible journey.
 It hasn’t been easy.
 It actually has been like going through hell.
 But with the amount of growth that has taken place inside of me in these 5 years of raising Remy, I HAVE to share what I have learned for other parents who are starting this journey too.